kayble289/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script creates a new local variable this script creates a new global variable this script prints the result of the addition of 128 and the value stored in the environment variable
+this script creates a new local variable this script creates a new global variable this script prints the result of the addition of 128 and the value stored in the environment variable this script prints the result of power divided by divide